 In The New Food Lover's Companion, Sharon Tyler Herbst and Ron Herbst describe granola as the contemporary name for a toasted whole grain, nut, and fruit-filled cereal which originated in Switzerland in the 19th century.
 That cereal was called muesli which means "mixture."

-This large batch of gluten-free granola is delicious served as a breakfast cereal with milk or your favorite dairy-free milk substitute, it adds wonderful texture and flavor sprinkled over yogurt, and it makes a convenient travel, hiking, biking, or camping snack.
+This large batch of gluten-free granola is delicious served as a breakfast cereal with milk or your favorite dairy-free milk substitute, adds wonderful texture and flavor sprinkled over yogurt, and makes a convenient snack for travel, hiking, biking, or camping.
 Be sure to store your granola in an airtight container in the refrigerator or freezer to avoid rancidity in this healthy fatty-acid-rich cereal.

 - 8 cups gluten-free rolled oats

 - 2 cups flax seeds (not ground flax meal)